AI Max for Search Campaigns: What you need to know about "Search Max"

 I'm going to break this down for you very clearly and simply, no hype, just what you need to know.

 And my credentials to do that for you are I'm a Google Ads coach, ex-Googler, and I actually spoke with the people who developed this product to answer the burning questions I knew you'd have.
+I've also added information from Ads Liaison Ginny Marvin's recent Q&A with PPCChat.
 So let's get into it.

-I'm recording this video in early May 2025.
 This feature has been in a private beta for a while under the name Search Max.
-It's now called AI Max and it's going to be in open beta soon.
+It's now called AI Max and it's going to be in open beta as of May 2025, with global rollout complete by July 2025.

 The way it'll work is there'll be a part of the search campaign setup process called AI Max where you can opt into or out of a set of features.

-So that's really all AI Max is.
-It's bringing together broad match and DSA so that you can advertise on the most relevant searches for your business.
+So, AI Max brings together broad match and DSA-like features so you can advertise on the most relevant searches for your business.

-Importantly, this does not replace keywords and it does not replace DSA.
-You use whatever kind of targeting you're already using in your search campaigns.
-And then if you opt into AI Max, this adds a layer on top.
-If, for example, you're already using broad match keywords, then from a targeting perspective, you probably won't notice a huge difference here.
+• It does not replace keywords and it does not replace DSA.
+You continue to use whatever kind of targeting you're already using in your search campaigns.

 And that's a really important takeaway here; AI Max will probably be the default soon, but for now, it is opt-in.
 There are different pieces you can pick and choose from, and you, as the advertiser, do have control.

-Speaking of which, there are some other new features coming to search campaigns that it looks like will only be available if you use AI Max.
-For example, location and brand controls.
-What does that mean?
+Some other new features are coming to search campaigns that will only be available if you use AI Max.

 More information about AI Max will be coming at GML 2025.
 Google Marketing Live is Google's annual event where they share what's coming next in Google Ads.
 And I will be attending in person, so I am really looking forward to sharing everything you need to know about what's coming for your Google Ads account.